She/Her/HersLicensed Independent Clinical Social Worker, LICSW

 Fuller Hospital, Clinical Supervisor, 2017 - Present

 GroupsWorks, Individual Psychotherapist & Group Facilitator, 2016 - Present

 Child & Family Services, Clinical Director of Residential Services, 2012 - 2016

 Boston University, BA, Psychology, 1981

 This monthly group for therapists offers a supportive environment to review difficult cases, explore ethical concerns, and share other experiences in working as a private practitioner.

-A weekly group for women or those who identify as gender diverse, provides opportunity for members to explore their struggles and strengths through a combination group process and chair-based Kundalini yoga and meditation.
+A weekly group for women, for transwomen, or for gender fluid adults.
+This group provides opportunity to explore your struggles and strengths through a combination group process and gentle Trauma Cooperative Yoga and meditation.

 "Jane is committed to providing a safe space where clients can grow and learn in their day to day lives.
 She is a caring, smart, and empathetic therapist who employs evidenced based approaches during treatment.
 Check out GroupsWorks!"- Samantha Ewart, LICSW • June 2016

 "Jane is a one of a kind therapist.
 Her clinical skills in working with adolescents is exemplary.
 She is grounded, insightful and passionate in her work.
 Jane is a very skilled therapist.
 I have seen her have impact with people with severe trauma; she’s incredible."- Sue Bruce, LICSW • June 2016